Best rowing machines 2025: Top 6 picks from our fitness experts

 The Concept2 RowErg needs no introduction — this iconic rowing machine takes the top spot thanks to its unbeatable performance, sturdy design, and data-tracking prowess.

-This top-end model is beloved by rowers, too, and it's regularly used in prestigious indoor rowing competitions and installed in gyms across the country.
+This top-end model is beloved by rowers, too, and it is regularly used in prestigious indoor rowing competitions and installed in gyms across the country.
 When we tested it out during our Concept2 RowErg review, we found it delivered a smooth, comfortable workout and we were happily surprised at how quiet it was, too.

 The flywheel is common to all air-resistance machines and produces a white noise that is certainly louder than a magnetic rowing machine, and less appealing than the swoosh of the water rower, but the Concept2 RowErg's noise levels aren't excessive.
 We found it produced around 70-100 dB while in use, which is similar to a regular washing machine.

 The rowing machine's monitor is compatible with the free ErgData app, which allows you to monitor all your performance statistics; it stores and displays your workout results; and it uploads everything to the Concept2 online logbook.
 The app also works with Android and iOS devices.
 The monitor also connects to a suite of other apps so you can take advantage of online classes, coaching and training programs.
 You can even sync up to virtual racing.
+This data-tracking proficiency makes it a particularly good option for athletes and performance rowers.

 Swipe to scroll horizontally